Barclays dealmaker McGee quits as U.S. head

 Jenkins said Gold understood the fast-changing regulatory landscape and would be helped by non-executive director Stephen Thieke, who previously worked for the Federal Reserve Bank of New York, to set up the holding company.

-McGee, 53, was awarded nearly 9 million pounds ($15 million) of shares last month under bonus plans from prior years, the highest payout among the bank's executives.
+McGee, 53, was awarded nearly 9 million pounds of shares last month under bonus plans from prior years, the highest payout among the bank's executives.
 His full pay details are not disclosed.

 McGee joined Barclays when it bought the U.S. arm of Lehman when the investment bank collapsed in 2008 and became head of its Americas operations in March 2013.